A localized consensus-based sampling algorithm: Localized consensus-based sampling

 \subsection{Analysis for Gaussian distributions}

-While the localized CBS dynamics \cref{eq:lcbs:loc-prec:lcbs} are designed to sample from non-Gaussian distributions, we will now analyze their behavior in detail in the case where the target distribution $\pi$ is Gaussian, i.e., when~${\pi(u)\sim\widehat\pi(u) = \exp(-V(u)) = \exp(-\frac12\norm{u - m}_\Sigma^2)}$ for some~$m$ and~$\Sigma$.
-This will result in values for $\gamma$ that we propose to use even in the non-Gaussian case.
+While the localized CBS dynamics~\cref{eq:lcbs:loc-prec:lcbs} are designed to sample from non-Gaussian distributions, we will now analyze their behavior in the case where the target distribution is Gaussian, i.e., when~${\pi(u)\propto\widehat\pi(u) = \exp(-\frac12\norm{u - m}_\Sigma^2)}$ for some~$m$ and~$\Sigma$.
+This can be seen as verifying a minimum requirement: we can hardly expect the method to work well for non-Gaussian distributions if it cannot handle Gaussian ones.
+Moreover, this analysis results in values for $\gamma$ that we will later use even for non-Gaussian~$\pi$.